Rishi Sunak says nurses’ pay demands ‘not affordable’ as union backs strike action

 Rishi Sunak says nurses’ pay demands ‘not affordable’ as union backs strike

-Mr Sunak said he shared the public’s “respect and gratitude” for nurses, and that he was pleased the Health Secretary was meeting unions to resolve the issue.
+The prime minister said he shared the public’s “respect and gratitude” for nurses, and that he was pleased the health secretary was meeting unions to resolve the issue.

-Steve Barclay earlier said discussions with Royal College of Nursing (RCN) general secretary Pat Cullen, the union leader behind the industrial action, were “constructive” and his focus was on patient safety and minimising disruption.
+Steve Barclay held “cordial” talks with RCN general secretary Pat Cullen, but it is understood that the health secretary refused to negotiate over the 17.6 per cent pay rise demand.

-But he was understood to be resistant to negotiating on pay, with the union demanding an increase of at least 15% compared with the £1,400 rise awarded earlier this year.
+Ms Cullen told The Independent: “Politicians have the power to stop this now and at any point.
+The prime minister should be encouraging ministers to hold detailed discussions – our door is open.”

-Speaking at the British-Irish Council summit in Blackpool, Mr Sunak told broadcasters: “I absolutely share everyone’s respect and gratitude for our nurses, for the dedication and the hard work that they provide for all of us.
+Mr Sunak told broadcasters: “I absolutely share everyone’s respect and gratitude for our nurses, for the dedication and the hard work that they provide for all of us.”

-“And I think where we are now is, that the unions are asking for a 17% pay rise, and I think most people watching will recognise that clearly that’s not affordable,” he continued.
+The prime minister added: “And I think where we are now is, that the unions are asking for a 17% pay rise, and I think most people watching will recognise that clearly that’s not affordable.”

-“And I of course recognise the challenges people face and the way that we resolve these situations is we have an independent body that makes recommendations to the Government and indeed the Health Secretary accepted those recommendations in full, and I’m pleased that he will be sitting down with the unions to see how we can resolve this.”
+“And I of course recognise the challenges people face and the way that we resolve these situations is we have an independent body that makes recommendations to the government,” Mr Sunak added.

 The RCN announced on Wednesday that its members in the majority of NHS employers across the UK have backed industrial action.